American Mafia: Commission Trial

 As part of the Mafia Commission Trial, on February 25, 1985, nine New York Mafia leaders were indicted for narcotics trafficking, loansharking, gambling, labor racketeering and extortion against construction companies under the Racketeer Influenced and Corrupt Organizations Act.
 On July 1, 1985, the original nine men, with the addition of two more New York Mafia leaders, pleaded not guilty to a second set of racketeering charges as part of the trial.
 Prosecutors aimed to strike at all the crime families at once using their involvement in the Commission.
 On December 2, 1985, Gambino family underboss Neil Dellacroce died of cancer.
 Gambino boss and de facto commission head Paul Castellano was later murdered on December 16, 1985.

 In the early 1980s, the Bonanno family were kicked off the Commission due to the Donnie Brasco infiltration, and although Rastelli was one of the men initially indicted, this removal from the Commission actually allowed Rastelli to be removed from the Commission Trial as he was later indicted on separate labor racketeering charges.
 Having previously lost their seat on the Commission, the Bonannos suffered less exposure than the other families in this case.

-Eight defendants were convicted of racketeering on November 19, 1986, with the exception of Indelicato who was convicted of murder, and were sentenced on January 13, 1987, as follows:
+Eight of the nine defendants were convicted of racketeering on November 19, 1986— the exception, Anthony Indelicato, was convicted instead of the 1979 murder of Carmine Galante— and all were sentenced on January 13, 1987.

 In the early 1990s, as the Colombo crime family war raged, the Commission refused to allow any Colombo member to sit on the Commission and considered dissolving the family.